gsanchezu/jenkins-tests/README.md

 # jenkins-tests
-This is a test repo for demoing Jenkins tasks
+This is a test repo for demoing Jenkins tasks and integration with GitHub